eburst/dblab/_pages/publications.md

   <li>We have published five papers (1 SIGMOD, 4 VLDB) in top database conferences in 2020</li>
 </ul>

+## Notice for undergrads
+For undergrads who are interested in big data, data management, and database systems, note that SIGMOD, VLDB, and ICDE are flagship conferences in these fields.
+We have published a lot of strong papers in these venues.
+We are competing with top universities worldwide, and actively seek for self-motivated students who would like to share our vision.

 {% assign number_printed = 0 %}
 {% for publi in site.data.publist %}